openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 @endsphinxtabset

 The `Bfloat16` software simulation mode is available on CPUs with Intel® AVX-512 instruction set that do not support the native `avx512_bf16` instruction.
 This mode is used for development purposes and it does not guarantee good performance.
-To enable the simulation, the `ov::hint::inference_precision` has to be explicitly set to `ov::element::bf16`.
+To enable the simulation, the `ov::inference_precision` has to be explicitly set to `ov::element::bf16`.

-> **NOTE**: If ov::hint::inference_precision is set to ov::element::bf16 on a CPU without native bfloat16 support or bfloat16 simulation mode, an exception is thrown.
+> **NOTE**: If ov::inference_precision is set to ov::element::bf16 on a CPU without native bfloat16 support or bfloat16 simulation mode, an exception is thrown.

 > **NOTE**: Due to the reduced mantissa size of the `bfloat16` data type, the resulting `bf16` inference accuracy may differ from the `f32` inference, especially for models that were not trained using the `bfloat16` data type.
 If the `bf16` inference accuracy is not acceptable, it is recommended to switch to the `f32` precision.

 ## Supported Features

 ### Multi-device Execution